-Jonathan Bernstein is a freelance writer whose work has appeared in the Guardian, Rolling Stone, Pitchfork, American Songwriter and the Village Voice.
+Jonathan Bernstein is a research editor at Rolling Stone.
+His writing has appeared in the Guardian, GQ, Pitchfork, and the Village Voice.
 He lives in Brooklyn.

 “They were brothers in music,” Ursula Covay said.
 “They wrote together, hung out together, traveled together, fought together, loved together, and made deals together.”
 That’s the word most of the children of the Soul Clan use today to describe their fathers’ bond.
 Brothers.